 Many of the campgrounds on the Outer Banks have bathhouses and electric hookups.
 Also, there’s always at least a light breeze (why do you think the Wright brothers choose Kitty Hawk!), and a small fan in your tent can go a long way.

 It doesn’t rain very often in the summer, so that’s a plus.

 There are many places to choose from campgrounds, from Kill Devil Hills to Ocracoke Island.

 The nominal cost to spend a night at a campground is well below what you’d pay to stay in a hotel, condo, or house.

 If you need some further convincing on why camping on the Outer Banks is a terrific, cost-saving option, check out this post.

 Tip #3 – Consider the Offseason

-If you are able to make it work, we HIGHLY recommend that you visit during the month of September or October.
+If you can make it work, we HIGHLY recommend that you visit during September or October.
 Here are some reasons why:

 - Most locally-owned businesses are still open and ready to serve.

 - Occupancy levels are way below what they are during the summer, giving you more options at lower prices.